How Computer Modeling Of COVID-19's Spread Could Help Fight The Virus

 "It's never been as organized as it is now," Viboud says.

-Still, a computer model is only as good as the data that gets put into it.
+Still, a computer model is only as good as the data that get put into it.

 "Right now the quality of the data is so uncertain that we don't know how good the models are going to be in projecting this kind of outbreak," says Marc Lipsitch, an epidemiologist at the Harvard T.H.
 Chan School of Public Health.